SkyeVault/HomeSchool/create-program.md

-# Homeschool AI System - Raspberry Pi + Rust
+# Homeschool System - Raspberry Pi + Rust

 ## Overview
 This guide provides a **step-by-step** method for setting up a **self-contained AI-powered homeschool system** on a **Raspberry Pi**, using **Rust** for the backend and a **long-term stable software stack**.
 The system will work **offline-first**, with optional internet connectivity for updates.